Graduate Study at UIC

 Past due accounts are subject to a finance charge at the annual percentage rate of 18% (1.5 per month on the unpaid balance of each month).
 Additionally, a late fee of $2.00 per month will be added to all past due accounts.

-Please note, the University of Illinois at Chicago does refer past due accounts for collection.
+Please note, the University of Illinois Chicago does refer past due accounts for collection.
 Where appropriate, the university will authorize legal action to effect settlement of an account.
 Students will be liable for all reasonable collection costs, including attorney fees and other charges necessary for the collection of a past due account.

 Students may be exempted from one or more of the following charges if they qualify under the stated conditions: